harryjjf/ECG-Project/README.md

 | A1 Analogue In | Output pin    |
 | Pin 10         | LO+           |
 | Pin  11        | LO-           |

+## Running the code
+1. Download ECGcode.uno
+2. Open in Arduino IDE and compile
+3. Connect the Arduino to the computer and upload the file to arduino

+## Electrode connections